boardfish/dissertation/contents/4-implementation.md

-CircleCI to build the Docker image used locally, and lint and test the code - this combined well with my use of the [GitHub Flow](https://guides.github.com/introduction/flow/), in which I would aim to get both tests and linting passing before merging.
+CircleCI to build the Docker image used locally, and lint and test the code - this combined well with my use of the [GitHub Flow](https://guides.github.com/introduction/flow/), in which I would aim to get both tests and linting passing before merging a development branch into the `master` branch.
 Towards the end of my development cycle, when I had deployed to Heroku, I would also run through a set of checkout testing steps I devised as a manual end-to-end regression test.

 ## Automated Testing